Leander Wiegand

-Leander Wiegand (born August 24, 1999) is a German professional American football Guard for the New York Jets of the National Football League (NFL).
+Leander Wiegand (born August 24, 1999) is a German professional American football guard.
 He previously played in the European League of Football (ELF) for the Cologne Centurions, Rhein Fire and Munich Ravens.
 He joined the NFL through the league's International Player Pathway (IPP) program in 2025.

 Early life

 Wiegand was born on August 24, 1999, in Henstedt-Ulzburg, Germany.
 He grew up playing soccer and handball.
 He later became interested in American football and joined the local Aachen Vampires in 2018, at age 19, playing for them until 2019.
 An offensive lineman, he was noticed at a Gridiron Imports football camp run by Björn Werner in 2019 and was invited to the Gridiron Import College Tour in 2020, though it was canceled due to the COVID-19 pandemic.

 Wiegand was later trained by former NFL player Chris Mohr and was offered an athletic scholarship to play college football in the U.S. for the UCF Knights, committing to play for them in November 2020.
 According to Mohr, Wiegand became the first German to receive a scholarship for an NCAA Division I team "without the college ever seeing him play before.
 It was purely about his athletic ability".
 He flew to the U.S. in 2021 to play for the Knights, but after a few months, left the school and returned to Germany for personal reasons.